If you are a global investor, you can’t ignore China stock markets today, especially China A Shares.

 FTSE China A50 Index

-China A50 index was foreign institutional investor’s darling under the old Qualified Foreign Institutional Investor (QFII) scheme.
+China A50 index was a foreign institutional investor’s darling under the old Qualified Foreign Institutional Investor (QFII) scheme.
 It comprises the largest 50 A Share companies listed on the Shanghai and Shenzhen stock exchanges.

 On contrary, the interest from professional investors in China market is extremely hot and you may be surprised to know the only offshore Futures (for now) on China A-Share Market in the world is listed in Singapore.